 Crowds, delays at Jurong East MRT station after unexpected platform closure, commuters say

-SINGAPORE: Evening rush-hour commuters at Jurong East MRT station faced large crowds and delays after platforms at the station were closed unexpectedly on Thursday (Dec 7).
+SINGAPORE: Evening rush-hour commuters at Jurong East MRT station reported large crowds and delays after platforms at the station were closed unexpectedly on Thursday (Dec 7).

-Several commuters told Channel NewsAsia that platforms D and E were closed, and that they were being redirected to other platforms.
+Several commuters told Channel NewsAsia that platforms D and E were closed, and that they were being redirected to other platforms where trains were continuing to run.

 Channel NewsAsia reader Zarina Zainol, who was travelling to Choa Chu Kang on the North-South Line, said the platform was cordoned off and commuters were directed to Platform A instead.